 Many people like to grow more marijuana than they need.
-This is unnecessary and risky- especially in states like New York.
-There is no reason to grow multiple weak plants, when you could grow one very potent plant.
-If you can get in more trouble based on the amount of plants you have, why risk having more than you need?
+This is unnecessary as there is no reason to grow multiple weak plants when you could grow one very potent plant.

 Growing Marijuana in New York

-Growing just a few plants can be tricky if you don’t know what you are doing.
+Growing just a few plants can be tricky if you are a beginner.
 If you only grow two plants, you have to be certain at least one survives.
 With the plant protector and THC Booster, you can protect and support your plants so that they are able to yield strong marijuana.
 You can grow a reasonable amount of potent weed without appearing like a drug dealer.

-Keeping your grow room stealth is also going to be important if you plan to grow marijuana in New York.
+Keep your grow room efficient if you plan to grow marijuana in New York.
 The Marijuana Grow Bible has all of the information you need for doing just that.
-Before you plant a single seed, download the book and read it from the front to end.
+Before you plant a single seed, download the book and read it from front to end.

-It isn’t legal to grow marijuana in New York, but it has been decriminalized.
+It’s now legal to grow marijuana in New York.
 If you are a patient, or just love smoking weed, growing marijuana in New York doesn’t have to make you a criminal.
-The easiest way is to keep your garden small and your supply out of sight.
+Remember, keep your garden small and your supply out of sight.

 December 2016 – New York Updates their Medical Marijuana Law